RomanFloresM/trees-and-graphs-displacement/README.md

 # trees-and-graphs-displacement
-C# aplictaction create with the objetive to detect circles, draw a line between the same circles and make a graph, showing differente types of displacement with the algorithm of dijkstra, Prim and  Kruskal added weigth to the edges
+C# application create with the objetive to detect circles, draw a line between the same circles and make a graph, showing differente types of displacement with the algorithm of dijkstra, Prim and  Kruskal added weigth to the edges